Lawxsz/Py-obfuscator/README.md

-# Python Code Obfuscator [30 STARS AND FUD OBFUSCATOR ⭐]
+# Python Code Obfuscator [100 STARS AND FUD AUTOMATIC OBFUSCATOR ⭐]

 - In executables also decreases detections!
 - Recommend Python 3.10.6